 Talk about safety when briefing the game

 After good preparation there could still be some hazards present.
 In every event, cover the hazards and safety issues with players:

 - Add a SAFETY chapter in the welcome/info text of a game with contact number of game instructor (when creating a new game, there is a default basic safety notice in welcome text.
 You can delete it, but it is better to use it as a basis)

 - Discuss SAFETY when briefing players orally and cover the most important points

 - Send preliminary info by email so players know what to expect and come prepared (especially true about weather and being outdoors).

 - Where the game takes place and who to contact in an emergency.

-- Acting in a safe way and be aware of what is happening around you
+- Acting in a safe way and being aware of what is happening around you (traffic, landscape etc.).

-- GPS is not exact, so do not blindly chase the point on a map.
-When GPS tells you to jump into the water, climb to the roof of the building or step in the middle of the busy street do not do it.
+- GPS is not exact, so do not blindly chase the points on a map.
+When GPS tells you to jump into the water, climb to the roof of the building or step in the middle of the busy street, do not do it.